DanialArab/Geospatial_Data_Science/README.md

 #### 1. Drinking fountains distribution along greenways and bikeways in Vancouver, BC, Canada.

-# My GIS Projects

-The jupyter notebook files for each projects containing all the Python scripts and end-to-end pipelines are attached to this repo and they are named consistently with the names of the projects in the following:

-## 1. Drinking fountains distribution - Vancouver, BC, Canada

 In this project, I am investigating the drinking fountains accessibility (with 80 m as buffer distance) along the green pathwyas in Vancouver, BC, Canada.
 The shape files data were obtained from the City of Vancouver public data portal (https://opendata.vancouver.ca/pages/home/).
 I initially did this project in QGIS through its Python functionality but in order to provide all the details and workflows I am leveraging GeoPandas spatial functionalities (please see the jupyter notebook file named "Drinking fountains distribution - Vancouver, BC, Canada.ipynb", presented in the directory called "My PGIS Projects").